-In our last article on contract formation by digital messages, we explained that although message platforms such as WhatsApp may feel casual, if the elements of contract formation are present, a binding agreement can arise.
-Even where no formal contract is signed.
+In our previous article on contract formation by digital messages, we explained that despite their informal nature, messages on platforms such as WhatsApp can form binding agreements where the elements of contract formation are satisfied, even in the absence of a signed contract.

-Since then, the Court of Appeal has delivered another decision (DAZN Limited v Coupang Corp [2025] EWCA Civ 1083 (Dazn), which reinforces the risks identified in our earlier article.
+The Court of Appeal has since delivered another decision – DAZN Limited (DAZN) v Coupang Corp (Coupang) [2025] EWCA Civ 1083 (Dazn v Coupang) – reinforcing the risks we previously identified.

 The basic principles of contract formation remain the same.
 For a binding contract to exist, the courts look for an offer, acceptance, consideration, and an intention to create legal relations.